darwinist-io/darwinist-io.github.io/_docs/Understanding The Use of Clinical AI Across England’s NHS Trusts.md

 * Image Reconstruction \- Scanner-specific tools such as [Siemens Deep Resolve](https://www.siemens-healthineers.com/en-uk/magnetic-resonance-imaging/technologies-and-innovations/deep-resolve) (3 trusts) and [Canon AICE](https://uk.medical.canon/aice/) (1 trust) are being used to reconstruct MRI images and check scan quality.

+Neurology, and especially stroke, provides a strong use case for radiology AI.
+Because of the critical time savings they provide, stroke AI tools present the largest impact on patient outcomes.
+As of late 2024, it appears that all [107 stroke units](https://www.digitalhealth.net/2024/12/all-107-stroke-centres-in-england-using-ai-technology-says-nhse/) across England had implemented AI.
+Despite this widespread adoption though, stroke imaging only accounts for around 0.2% of the total annual medical images taken across the NHS.

+In contrast, musculoskeletal (MSK) imaging constitutes a significantly larger share of annual scans, and vendors like Gleamer and Radiobotics saw some of the highest usage volumes reported by trusts.
+However, these volumes only represented a tiny fraction of the NHS’s total MSK scans, presenting a key potential high growth area.

+Mammography is also a discipline where radiology AI shows great potential.
+Vendors such as [Lunit](https://www.lunit.io/en) and [Kheiron Medical Technologies](https://www.kheironmed.com/) were reported by trusts, and in February 2025, the NHS [announced plans](https://www.theguardian.com/society/2025/feb/04/nhs-to-launch-worlds-biggest-trial-of-ai-breast-cancer-diagnosis) for the world’s largest AI breast cancer diagnosis trials.

-Additionally there was some sporadic reporting of Ambient AI tools, such as Nuance Speechmagic for medical transcription, and the creation of patient information videos via Synesthesia.
-However, it is possible that Ambient AI usage was underreported by trusts, as they may have felt they fell outside the scope of clinical AI as defined in our request.
+Additionally there was some sporadic reporting of Ambient AI tools, such as [Nuance Speechmagic](https://www.nuance.com/en-gb/index.html) for medical transcription, and the creation of patient information videos via [Synthesia](https://www.synthesia.io/).
+It is possible that Ambient AI usage was underreported by trusts, as they may have felt they fell outside the scope of clinical AI as defined in our request.

-It is likely that the majority of these responses came from the radiology team, so tools being used in cardiology and pathology, for example, may be under-reported.
+It is worth noting that the majority of these responses likely came from the radiology team, so tools being used in cardiology and pathology, for example, may be under-reported.
+Annalise, BoneXpert and Brainomix responded to this study noting significant under-reporting of their products, but Darwinist was unable to validate the exact extent of their deployment in the NHS.

+Some AI vendors reported additional contracts signed outside of the scope of the study.
+Given the speed of deploying new radiology AI into trusts is slow, Darwinist believes that, despite this, there has been no significant changes in how radiology AI tools are impacting care since the study was conducted.

 ---

-# **Governance and Guidance** {#governance-and-guidance}
+## **Governance and Guidance** {#governance-and-guidance}

----

-Some trusts did not have any clinical AI policies, guidelines and frameworks in place, but a significant portion of responders said they were in the process of drafting them.
+Some trusts did not have any AI policies, guidelines and frameworks in place, but a significant portion of responders said they were in the process of drafting them.
 A small number of trusts indicate that they have AI steering groups or AI governance boards set up.

 A number of responses note that pilot trials are underway and implemented in trusts through region wide initiatives orchestrated by integrated care boards (ICBs) or imaging networks.